mpanighetti/dnd5e-rhythmancy/docs/ch-5-rhythmancy-spells.md

 **Components:** V, S, M (a Musical Instrument worth 1+ GP)\
 **Duration:** 8 hours

 You and a partner play an empowering Duet, targeting a shared location within range.
-When the spell finishes casting, any creatures who remained within the spells' area of effect for the entire casting and were able to hear the entire composition have Advantage on a single d20 test of their choice that they make within the spells' duration.
+When the spell finishes casting, any creatures who remained within the spells' area of effect for the entire casting and were able to hear the entire composition have Advantage on a single D20 Test of their choice that they make within the spells' duration.

-_**Using a Higher-Level Spell Slot.**_ When you and your partner both cast this spell at level 4 or higher, for each additional spell level, all creatures who gained Advantage on a d20 test also gain a +1 to the roll.
+_**Using a Higher-Level Spell Slot.**_ When you and your partner both cast this spell at level 4 or higher, for each additional spell level, all creatures who gained Advantage on a D20 Test also gain a +1 to the roll.
 If the spells are cast at different levels, use the lower of the two levels.
 For example, if the spell is cast using a level 5 and a level 6 spell slot, creatures would gain the bonus from the level 5 casting, which would be a +2 to their roll.

 ### _The Sage of Earth's Calling_